 A hand grenade is a small hand-held bomb designed to be thrown.
 The word 'grenade' is derived from the Old French (pome) grenate ('pomegranate'), in reference to the general size of early grenades, and because its shrapnel pellets reminded soldiers of the seeds of this fruit.
 Grenadiers were originally soldiers who specialized in throwing grenades.
 The first grenade was invented in China, when Chinese soldiers packed gunpowder into ceramic and/or metal containers.

 Stun grenades, also called NFDDs (Noise and Flash Diversionary Devices), 'flash & bang' grenades, flashbangs, flash grenades, or occasionally flashcrashes, were originally designed for the British Special Air Service as an incapacitant.
 Stun grenades are used to confuse, disorient, or momentarily distract a potential threat for up to five seconds.

 Product Reviews - What our customers have to say about this product

-Do you have a suggestion?
+Have a suggestion?
 We want to hear it!